 Postdoc

 Jorge received his Bachelor’s degree in Pharmaceutical and Biological Chemistry from UNAM Mexico.
 He then completed his Master’s and PhD in neurobiology of appetite at CINVESTAV in the laboratory of Ranier Gutierrez where he used electrophysiology, optogenetics, and instrumental conditioning to understand how the brain controls motivation, appetitive, and consummatory behaviors.
 During these investigations Jorge found that brain perturbations could be perceptible, a phenomenon that they termed optoception.
-Currently, Jorge is interested in identifying specific clusters of neurons related to motivation and consumption through calcium imaging.
+Jorge joined the Rossi lab in 2023 and is interested in identifying specific clusters of neurons related to motivation and consumption through calcium imaging.

 Undergraduate Researcher